-The Music Department houses practice rooms, a large rehearsal hall, a Music Library, two classrooms, a MIDI computer lab.
-Additional practice rooms are in: Maple 104, Cedar 208, Scanlon 303, Kerst 201 and 203, and the Somers Penthouse.
-Keyboard instruments include many pianos (including several fine Steinway grands), and harpsichords.
-The Department owns most types of orchestral and band instruments--strings, woodwinds, brass, and percussion.
-There is also a large collection of early instruments, including recorders and other early wind instruments, as well as viols and lutes.
+The Music Department is located mainly in the 4600 wing of Tower Hall and houses practice rooms, a large rehearsal hall (Tower 3625), a Music Library, two classrooms, faculty offices, and music instrument storage lockers (on the 3rd and 4th floors).
+Additional practice rooms are located in Maple 104, Cedar 208, Scanlon 303, Kerst 201 and 203, and the Somers Penthouse.
+Keyboard instruments include many pianos (including several fine Steinway grands) and harpsichords.
+The Music Department owns most types of orchestral and band instruments, including strings, woodwinds, brass, and percussion.
+We also have a large collection of early instruments, including recorders and other early wind instruments, as well as viols and lutes.
 The Music Library houses an extensive recording collection as well as printed music.

-Students who are registered for music courses at the College of St. Scholastica have access to practice and study facilities, as well as to instruments and other materials.
+Students registered for music courses at The College of St. Scholastica have access to practice and study facilities as well as to instruments and other materials.

 Music faculty, staff, and students work together to ensure that all facilities and equipment remain in good condition so that students may get the full benefit from them.
-Please help us keep food and drink out of the practice rooms, Music Library, and Music Hall.
+Please keep food out of practice rooms and the Music Hall, and ensure that drinks are kept in closed containers away from pianos and other instruments.
 To prevent damage to rooms and instruments, please close all windows when you leave these rooms.
 Feel free to offer friendly reminders to others!

-Students may rent lockers in rooms 3610 or 3616 or on the 4th floor.
-See the Music Library staff.
+Students may rent lockers in T3616, the hallway next to T3625, T4606, or in the 4th floor hallway.
+To check out a locker for the year, see the Music Library staff.
 Be sure to keep your locker locked; lockers left unlocked may be given a new combination and lock.

-Mitchell Auditorium is used by many other departments and groups on- and off-campus and reservations are made on a first-come, first-served basis.
+Mitchell Auditorium is used by many other departments and groups from both on and off campus, and reservations are made on a first-come, first-served basis.
 All reservations must be made through the Scheduling Office.
 Student recitalists must have already scheduled a Recital Permission with music faculty before performance dates in Mitchell may be requested.
 (See "Recitals," below.)
-Check with Dr. LeAnn House if you plan to use a piano or harpsichord in Mitchell.
+Check with Dr. Nicholas Susi if you plan to use a piano or harpsichord in Mitchell.